Want to dig in deep?

 Want the bottom line?

-Scroll down to the 5 key takeaways below and the two examples of how successful SaaS customer create effective experiences throughout their customer journey.
+Scroll down to the 5 key takeaways and examples of how successful SaaS startups create effective experiences throughout their customer journey.

 The first time that a business owner referred to the “voice of the customer” was in 1909.
 Harry Gordon Selfridge, trained his staff to acknowledge that “The customer is always right”.
 With this approach and a fine collection of classy items the owner of the high-end Selfridges department store in London built a retail empire.

 Selfridges may have personally known that customers may not always be right.
 In fact, they can often be wrong and ever-so-often – obnoxious.
 However, he understood the fundamental truth: his customers are the driving force of his business – they are the true rainmakers.